gabr42/GpDelphiUnits/src/GpTimestamp.md

 ```pascal
 property AsString: string read/write;
 ```
 Serializes and deserializes the timestamp to/from a string representation.
-This property allows you to save and restore the complete state of a timestamp, including TimeSource, TimeBase, and Value_ns.
+This property allows you to save and restore the complete state of a timestamp, including TimeSource and Value_ns.

-**Format:** `"TimeSource|TimeBase|Value_ns"`
+**Format:** `"TimeSource|Value_ns"`

 **Example:**
 ```pascal